carndox/neabit-dashboard/README.md

 * Email notifications with optional reply polling that filters out old or unrelated emails
 * Configurable timezone for scheduler and database timestamps
-* Minimal Bootstrap 4 based UI
+* Modern Bootswatch 5 based UI with optional dark mode
+* Simple JSON API for integrations

 ## Requirements